mevers/allhomes/README.md

 `allhomes` also provides two datasets `divisions_ACT` and `divisions_NSW` that list division names and IDs for all Allhomes divisions (suburbs) in the ACT and NSW, respectively.

+## Getting involved

+Please report any bugs as [GitHub issues](https://github.com/mevers/allhomes/issues).
+If you like to get involved, please get in touch and/or submit a PR.

 ## Further comments

 ### Allhomes localities